“What’s so special about this food picture?

 I often wonder if we are doing this whole parenting thing right.
 But this Saturday morning, I knew we were.
 The boys have learned to care for me because they see my husband Roshan do the same.
 Importantly, they also see Roshan actively contributing to our household chores.
 He makes me my morning coffee, as I do for him.
 He cooks for me, as I do for him.
 We manage our home together.
 And on Saturday, I realized our sons are normalizing this behavior.

 They can cook a simple breakfast.
 They can wash dishes.
 They can fold clothes, sweep and mop.

 If we are doing one thing right, it is raising these sons of ours to be men who are not defined by traditional gender stereotypes.
 And this, in my opinion, is a big parenting win.”

 This story was submitted to Love What Matters by Nalika Unantenne of Colombo, Sri Lanka.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘Another day he bows his head, in fear of being mocked.
 He’s not boy enough for the boys, but also not a girl.’: Mom shares plea to teach kindness to our kids, ‘All differences should be celebrated’